-Professor Benartzi?s current focus is online behavior, studying the ways in which people think differently on screens.
+Professor Benartzi’s current focus is online behavior, studying the ways in which people think differently on screens.
 The end goal is to use this knowledge to design more effective information and choice architectures, thus improving decision-making for millions of people at a time.
-Professor Benartzi is currently at work on a book, On Screens: Using Behavioral Economics to Make the Most of our Digital Lives, to be published by Penguin Portfolio in 2015.
+Professor Benartzi is currently at work on a book, The Digital Mind: How We Think and Behave Differently on Screens, to be published by Penguin Portfolio in 2015.

 Professor Benartzi has supplemented his academic research with policy work and practical experience.
 He has advised government agencies in the U.S. and abroad and has helped craft numerous legislative efforts.
 He has also worked with many financial institutions, served on multiple advisory boards and currently serve as an academic advisor and chief behavioral economist for the Allianz Global Investors Center for Behavioral Finance.